-Difficulties with finding colleagues is the number one obstacle to a frictionless work environment, especially when adapting your office to flexible working.
+Difficulties with finding colleagues is the number one obstacle to a frictionless work environment, especially when adapting your office to flexible working and better space managment.
 Luckily, there are effective tools present on the market today that can help your employees find their teammates in the office.
 In this blog post, we will describe the main solutions, the benefits, the downsides and what you should implement to create a smooth colleague finding experience.

 Colleague finding in modern offices

 If you manage a big facility, you are probably already familiar with the challenges of colleague finding.
 Looking for teammates across rooms, floors and even buildings waste valuable time for employees in their already busy workday.
 With the rising trends of working from home and flexible seating, we are now faced with three main issues.
 We do not know when colleagues are at the office, we do not know where they are, and we do not want to spend time figuring that out.
 This is a problem that both large and small companies will face - but an issue that can be effectively solved by adapting a Smart office solution with colleague

 finding.
 In simple terms, colleague finding is a system made to locate colleagues’ positions in the office and comes in many forms.
 Below, we will introduce the system that you need and the solutions you can choose.